-The challenge for Flexo printers in particular is that multiple ink chemistries are sometimes used on the same job and hence the same press.
-This can include water based, UV and solvent based inks and coatings.
-Even if the inks and coatings are supplied by the same manufacturers the inks and coatings often do not react well together.
-As a result this sometimes creates a cross linked chemical mixture that often will resist most anilox cleaners.
+The challenge is that multiple ink and coating chemistries are often used on the same press and even the same job.
+This can include water, UV and solvent-based inks and coatings.
+Even if they are supplied by the same manufacturers often they do not react well together.
+As a result of this sometimes a cross-linked chemical mixture is created that often will resist most anilox cleaners.
 This is why it is important to match the anilox cleaning solution to the application.

 Sandon Global Anilox

 For the above reasons, we offer Sandon Global anilox rolls which have virtually no porosity due to the densification sealant process and method of plasma coating which makes the coating release better and as a result easier to clean as well as resist plugging for the same reason.

 Having said that you should clean your anilox on a daily basis it would be appropriate at this point to be more specific about the products we recommend.

 For everyday use and general cleaning of your anilox, plates and machine parts we recommend our Realcleen and Plateclean ready to use products where water and UV inks are concerned.
 When solvent-based inks are used we generally recommend our Smartflex High Tech (ready to use).
 These products come in 32 oz spray bottles and are great for cleaning up on and around the press room.